ESIPFed/science-on-schema.org/decisions/77-temporalCoverageGuidance.md

 }
 ```

-3. The dataset's temporalCoverage is described using the time:Instant, time:TimePosition, time numericPosition (from [OWL Time](http://www.w3.org/2006/time)) with a geological date/age with uncertainties.
-Use a decimal value with appropriate timescale temporal reference system(TRS), date/age abbreviation, uncertainty value and at what sigma.
+3. The dataset's temporalCoverage is described using the Instant, inTimePosition, TimePosition, numericPosition (from [OWL Time](http://www.w3.org/2006/time)) with a geological date/age with uncertainties.
+Use a decimal value with appropriate timescale temporal reference system(TRS), date/age abbreviation, the uncertainty value and specify at what sigma.
+Also provide a text form of the temporalCoverage (here "4.404 +/-+/- 0.008 Ga"). "+/-+/-" indicates the uncertainty is given at 2-sigma.
 The human readable description can be found in the description field: "Very old zircons from the Jack Hills formation Australia 4.404 +- 0.008 Ga (2-sigma)".

    *Example*: